YordanSoares/international-telephone-input-for-contact-form-7/README.md

 - License: GPLv2 or later
 - License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Addon for Contact Form 7 that creates a new kind of input that allows the user to select a country of his telephone numner

 ## Description

-Addon Contact Form 7 that creates a new kind of input that allows the user to select a country of his telephone numnerContact Form 7 addon that creates a new kind of input that allows the user to select a country of his telephone numner
+Addon for Contact Form 7 that creates a new type of input for entering and validating international telephone numbers.
+It adds a flag dropdown, detects the user's country, displays a relevant placeholder and provides formatting/validation methods.

-This plugin will use a jQuery plugin called [International Telephone Input](http://jackocnr.com/intl-tel-input.html) to create a new type of input for Contact Form 7 that shows country flags to write a prefix of the telephone number.

 ### How to use it?

-Once you have installed and activated your plugin, a new type of field will be available in your Contact Form 7 forms.
-In order to add it to your form, you can either click on the "International Telephone" button above your form editor, or add the shortcode like: [intl_tel* {your-phone}] ({your-phone} has to be replaced by the name you want to give the field and * is optional and makes the field compulsory).
+Once you have installed and activated your plugin, a new type of input field will be available in your Contact Form 7 forms.
+In order to add it to your form, you can either click on the "International Telephone" button above your form editor, or add the shortcode like: `[intl_tel* {your-phone}]`.
+Replace `{your-phone}` by the name do you want to give the field.
+Optionally, you can use the asterisk (*) to makes the field required.

-To recover the field's info on your email, use this tag: [{your-phone}].
-It will print something like +12025550109
+To display the field's info on your email, use this tag: `[{your-phone}]`.
+It will display something like +12025550109

 ### Aditional info in your email

 You can also recover specific parts of the telephone number: the name of the country it refers to, the country code, the number without the country code.
 Use this tags:

-1. [{your-phone}-cf7it-country-name]: It prints the name of the country.
+* `[{your-phone}-cf7it-country-name]`: It prints the name of the country.
 For the example above: United States
-2. [{your-phone}-cf7it-country-code]: It prints the country code of the phone number.
+* `[{your-phone}-cf7it-country-code]`: It prints the country code of the phone number.
 For the example above: 1
-3. [{your-phone}-cf7it-country-iso2]: It prints the country iso code.
+* `[{your-phone}-cf7it-country-iso2]`: It prints the country iso code.
 For the example above: us
-3. [{your-phone}-cf7it-national]: It prints the phone number without international prefix.
+* `[{your-phone}-cf7it-national]`: It prints the phone number without international prefix.
 For the example above: 2025550109

+### Third-party software

+This plugin uses the [International Telephone Input](https://intl-tel-input.com/) JavaScript library and the [Free IP Geolocation API](https://freegeoip.app/).

 ## Installation